 Find your local Friends of the Earth group

-Or sign the petition to keep plastic from choking our oceans.
+Or you can sign the petition to keep plastic from choking our oceans.